 Five Rounds Rapid: The police don't have the budget to deal with sufficiently high-tech threats, so they are rather helpless against criminals like Gear, whose cyborg augmentations render her immune to their taser pistols.

 Freudian Trio: Steffi is the Id, Benzene is the Superego, and 42 is the Ego.

 Genki Girl: Steffi, when faced with a new mech for her birthday, immediately decides to fight crime in it, and throughout the story seems to dive into situations with relish when she should really be thinking about them.
 She seems to get the trait from her father, who also exhibits some rather fun-loving tendencies.

-I Call It Vera: Some military robots had a program called ARIS installed that gave them feedback via a female voice, since it was believed it would keep the calm in battle.
+I Call It Vera: Some military robots had a program called ARIS installed that gave soldiers feedback via a female voice, since it was believed it would keep them calm in battle.
 However, it worked a bit too well, and many pilots grew dangerously attached to their robots.

 Noodle Incident: The characters occasionally mention a war that had taken place some time ago that involved the use of military grade mechs.

 Never Heard That One Before: When Natrix explains that his name is the scientific name for a type of grass snake, Steffi mentions that she just thought it was Matrix with an N. Natrix has obviously heard this many times.

 Translation Convention: Most of the German is left untranslated, but for extended passages it switches to English in angle brackets, just like in Megatokyo.